rafaelrinaldi/pesticide.js/README.md

 pesticide.js
 ============

 Happy to announce that `pesticide.js` is now officially part of the original [Pesticide](http://pesticide.io) project!
-Since I'm now member of the oficial project, I will no longer be maintaining this though the repository will remain alive.
+Since [I'm a contributor of the oficial project](https://github.com/mrmrs/pesticide/graphs/contributors), I will no longer be maintaining this though the repository will remain alive.

 Cheers :beers: